YACLib/YACLib/README.md

 We have `Then/Detach` x `IExecutor/previous step IExecutor/Inline`.

-Also Future/Promise don't contains shared atomic counter!
+Also Future/Promise don't contain shared atomic counters!

 #### C++20 coroutine